tdatIT/fruits-classification-cnn/README.md

 ## Introduction

-This project is focused on product image classification using deep learning techniques.
-The goal is to develop a model that can accurately classify product images into different categories.
+This project is focused on fruits image classification using deep learning techniques.
+The goal is to develop a model that can accurately classify 9 class images into ['apple', 'banana', 'grape', 'mango', 'strawberry', 'tomato', 'watermelon','orange','durian'].

 ## Installation